Your success is important to us!

 The Student Academic Resource Center (SARC) is here to provide academic support and to help you be successful!
-SARC offers a variety of free services for all students, including: peer tutoring, Supplemental Instruction (SI), academic coaching, Online Instructional Peer Coaching, academic success workshops, and a variety of online academic support resources.
+SARC offers a variety of free services for all students, including: peer tutoring, Supplemental Instruction (SI), academic coaching, academic success workshops, and a variety of online academic support resources.
 Services are available in-person and online.

 The Math Success Center is a friendly place to learn mathematics.
 Free drop-in tutoring for students enrolled in undergraduate mathematics courses taught by the Department of Mathematics at UCF is available in the Math Success Center.

 The Chemistry Department offers free tutoring to UCF students taking General or Organic Chemistry courses.
 The Chemistry Tutoring Center (CTC) is staffed by Graduate Teaching Assistants (GTAs) who are available to help with CHS 1440, CHM 1032, CHM 2040, CHM 2041, CHM 2045, CHM 2046, CHM 2210 and CHM 2211.
 No appointment is needed.